CEDipEngineering/BainInterviewChallenge/README.md

 Essentially, we have a model available in [this notebook](Property-Friends-basic-model.ipynb), and must re-factor this model, such that it follows best practices, whilst also making it available through an API, running in a Docker container.

+# How to use

+If you wish to simply run the dockerized environment, then [install Docker](https://docs.docker.com/engine/install/), and then build and run the container.

+To build:

+    $ docker build docker build -t re_chile_prediction_api .

+Note that `re_chile_prediction_api` is the name for the container, and can be changed freely.
+Don't forget the dot at the end.

+To run:

+    $ docker run -p 8000:8000 re_chile_prediction_api

+Also note that, without the -p clause, you will not be able to access the container from your machine.
+I am using port 8000 on my localhost, but if you wish to use another, change 8000:8000 to 8000:<YOUR-PORT>.

+If you wish to run the project locally, you will need python (at least 3.8).
+Install dependencies listed on requirements.txt

+    $ python3 -m pip install -r requirements.txt

+Then, to train a new model, you should run

+    $ python3 model/model.py

+Once you have trained a new model, you can start the api using

+    $ python3 api/main.py

+Which will start the uvicorn server for FastAPI on port 8000.

+### API Keys

+To make requests to the api, you will need a new api key.
+For the sake of simplicity a placeholder route was created in the api to get you a fresh key.
+A get request to the `/new_key` route will return a fresh key, with a lifespan of 24h.
+Lifespan can be specified, as a float, in hours, via the query parameter keyLifespan, i.e. `/new_key/?keyLifespan=48` to generate a 48h key.

+With a key in hands, one must make a post request, with the data that the model will need to make a prediction, whilst setting the `X-API-Key` header to the received api key, as done in the [example notebook](/api/api_test.ipynb).

+The required formatting for the sent json can be found in the automatically generated documentation for the api, available in the `/docs` route once the api is running.

 # Proposal
 1. Restructure model into a class.
 This grants several benefits, such as abstraction, ease-of-maintenance, high modularity, and many more.